Links Between Selenium and Diabetes/Obesity

 However, a study of elderly Swedish men found no association between selenium levels and the development of type 2 diabetes, beta cell function, or insulin resistance 20 years later (Gao et al. 2014).
 Neither did an Italian study-- it found no association between toenail selenium levels in women and risk of type 2 diabetes 16 years later (Vinceti et al. 2015).
 However a larger Italian study found that high dietary selenium intake was associated with increased risk of hospitalization for diabetes (Vinceti et al. 2021).

-In China, those with higher selenium levels had higher post-meal glucose levels, as well as a higher risk of metabolic syndrome (Fang et al. 2019).
+In China, a large study found that people with higher selenium levels had a higher risk of developing diabetes over a 6 year period (Cheng et al. 2021); another over 7 years (Shao et al. 2022).
+Another found that those with higher selenium levels had higher post-meal glucose levels, as well as a higher risk of metabolic syndrome (Fang et al. 2019).
 Among Chinese with high blood pressure, higher selenium levels were linked to an increased risk of developing type 2 diabetes (Zhang et al. 2019).

 Higher Selenium Levels Are Associated With an Increased Risk of Type 2 Diabetes

 The blue bars on each graph show the percentage of people with that level of selenium in their bodies; most people in this U.S. study have moderate levels.
 The solid black lines show the risk of type 2 diabetes in A, differences in fasting glucose levels in B, and HbA1c levels in C. The gray shading show the 95% confidence levels.
 You can see that as selenium levels increase, the risk of diabetes increases and then flattens out at higher levels.

 Cross-Sectional Studies in Humans